hellosmallkat/Tutoring_data_scieince_materials/README.md

-# Tutoring_data_scieince_materials
+# Tutoring data science materials
-This is the material that i use to help me friend get though her data science graduate program
+This is the material that I use to help my friend get through her data science graduate program